d33p0st/supersonic/README.md

 **A high-speed, high-performance, high-concurrency data structures library for Rust.**

 Supersonic provides blazingly fast, thread-safe data structures optimized for demanding multi-threaded environments.
-Built with fine-tuned memory ordering, lock-free reads, and reactive capabilities, Supersonic is designed for scenarios where microsecond latency and maximum throughput are critical.
+Built with fine-tuned memory ordering, MPMC support, internal synchronization, and reactive capabilities, Supersonic is designed for scenarios where microsecond latency and maximum throughput are critical.

 ---